 Before I found a biological explanation for my great-grandmother’s story, I thought it sounded about as much like scientific fact as my belief that coffee makes life richer and better.

-Coffee used to have really bum rap.
-It’s not half as bad all that.
+Coffee used to have a really bum rap.

 But I have to add: